How to Get into the Harvard MBA Program (Ultimate Guide)

 What is Harvard Business School looking for in MBA candidates?

-Let’s start with the mission — because it’s surprising how often candidates overlook it or write it off as a generic slogan.
+Let’s start with the mission — because it’s surprising how often candidates overlook it or write it off as a generic marketing slogan.
 It’s not.
 At HBS, the mission isn’t just a line on the website.
-It shows up in how the faculty teach, how the business school Dean leads, and how the program is shaped.
+It shows up in how the faculty teach, how the business school Dean leads, and how the program evolves.

 It’s something they take seriously, and expect you to take seriously too: